-For the third straight year, The Livestock Conservancy has been recognized in the Good Food Org Guide, presented by The James Beard Foundation and Food Tank, along with a prestigious advisory group of food system experts.
+For the fourth straight year, The Livestock Conservancy has been recognized in the Good Food Org Guide, presented by The James Beard Foundation and Food Tank, along with a prestigious advisory group of food system experts.
 The vision and objective of this annual publication is to focus attention on the dozens of nonprofit organizations who are working in fields, kitchens, classrooms, laboratories, businesses, town halls, and Congress to create a better food system.

 “We hope this guide will serve as a resource for chefs, farmers, students, advocates, and others to find the resources they need about the growing good food movement in the U.S.,” says Susan Ungaro, President of the James Beard Foundation.
 See the guide here: http://goodfoodorgguide.com